 Crochet wraps are an elegant project fit for all sorts of special events.
 This stunning rectangle wrap pattern includes pearl beads and a luxurious lace ruffle that’s sure to melt the heart of your inner princess.
 Because of all the delicate details it could easily be worn in weddings or other formal events.
 Or if you prefer, throw this wrap on over a blouse and jeans to really take your outfit to the next level!
 The majority of this wrap is quick and easy to make.
 The thing that takes some extra time is sewing on all the pearl beads, but I promise it will be worth it in the end!
-(Keep scrolling down to get to the free crochet pattern!
+Find the free crochet pattern instructions below, or purchase a print-optimized, ad-free PDF by clicking here.

 The yarn I used in the crochet pattern is some soft, silky KnitPicks Shine Sport that they sent me to play with.
 I adore the way it feels!
 It glides over my hands and crochet hook like butter, and I experienced almost no splitting.
 Since it is a cotton blend it is a little bit thicker than some #2 sport weight yarns, but cotton is cool and comfortable so I don’t think you’ll notice the difference too much when you go to wear this beautiful crochet wrap.